alagala/pilots/azure/jumpcloud-adx-insights/README.md

 $ func host start
 ```

-If the Twitter client application is running and receiving Tweets, you should see each tweet being processed and logged to the console by the Azure Function.
+You should see each each function downloading data from JumpCloud and ingesting it into Azure Data Explorer.

 You are now ready to publish the function to Azure, executing the following command (replacing {FUNCAPP_NAME} with the **funcapp_name** value output by Terraform):